kheera/whmcs-turnstile/README.md

+DOWNLOAD THE FOLLOWING FILE AND SERVER IT UP IN THE HEAD OF ALL PAGES ON YOUR WEBSITE: https://challenges.cloudflare.com/turnstile/v0/api.js

 # WHMCS Turnstile Captcha
 Enables Cloudflare's [Turnstile](https://www.cloudflare.com/products/turnstile/) Captcha service in abandonware WHMCS. *This is currently a proof-of-concept, please report issues.*